abhisheks008/ML-Crate/The Effect of Economic News on Gold Prices Analysis/Model/README.md

 ### 📢 **Conclusion**
-Among all the models tested, the **Gradient Booster** achieved the highest accuracy, approximately **100%**, making it the best-performing model for predicting gold prices.
+Among all the models tested, the **Gradient Booster** achieved the highest accuracy,**100%**, making it the best-performing model for predicting gold prices.
 This demonstrates its effectiveness in handling the dataset and providing reliable predictions.

 ### ✒️ **Your Signature**
 Created by [Filbert Shawn](https://github.com/fspzar123) as a part of SSOC'24 Season 3.